askari0102/Final_Task-DevOps26-MuwahidunAsykari/1 - Provisioning/README.md

 * Verify credentials by running `aws sts get-caller-identity`
 <img width="1853" height="140" alt="image" src="https://github.com/user-attachments/assets/98d83e59-8eaa-4138-93dc-ff68e30542b6" />

-**2. Infrastructure Provisioning**
+### **2. Infrastructure Provisioning**

-* Build the infrastructure using Terraform to provision six Ubuntu 22.04 LTS instances on AWS.
-The architecture is designed with security in mind, utilizing a Public Subnet for the entry point and a Private Subnet for application and internal workflows.
+* Terraform is used to provision six Ubuntu 22.04 instances on AWS.
+The architecture utilizes a Public Subnet for the Gateway and a Private Subnet for the rest of the servers.
+A NAT Gateway is deployed in the Public Subnet to allow instances in the Private Subnet to access the internet

 * Server List & Roles:
-  - Gateway Server: Single entry point and Nginx Reverse Proxy managing external HTTP/HTTPS traffic and automatic SSL
+  - Gateway Server: Single entry point and Nginx Reverse Proxy for external traffic.
-  - Staging Server: Testing environment for validating application updates securely before production release.
+  - Staging Server: Staging environment.
-  - Production - Master: The K3s Control Plane managing the Kubernetes cluster within the isolated private network.
+  - Production - Master: K3s Control Plane.
-  - Production - Worker: The K3s compute node running the live production application pods.
+  - Production - Worker: K3s compute node for live apps.
-  - CI/CD - GitLab Runner: Automation server hosting the self-managed GitLab Runner for pipelines (build, test, push, deploy).
+  - CI/CD - GitLab Runner: GitLab Runner server.
-  - Monitoring & Registry Server: Hosts Prometheus/Grafana for system monitoring and a Private Docker Registry for image storage.
+  - Monitoring & Registry Server: Prometheus/Grafana and Private Docker Registry.

 * Create a new directory for Terraform in your local computer, the structures will be as follow:
 <pre>